 Currently an estimated 1.1 billion people in the world are without access to electricity and even more than that live with unreliable, barely affordable power.
-Ruby wants to bring power to the people who still need it, to improve their healthcare access, education opportunities and livelihoods and to decrease the current reliance on fossil fuels for generating power in remote areas.
-Such generation methods contribute substantially to green house gas emissions.
+We work towards bringing power to the people who still need it, to improve their healthcare access, education opportunities and livelihoods and to decrease the current reliance on fossil fuels for generating power in remote areas.
+Such generation methods contribute substantially to green house gas emissions and local air pollution, as well creating constant noise often in close proximity to houses .

-The name Alinga refers to the Sun Goddess acknowledged in some Aboriginal cultures.
+The name Alinga represents the Sun Goddess.
 The sun is the origin of all energy on earth.
 The sun is the source of the photons that we directly harness and convert to solar electricity.
 It's heat is the cause of the pressure differentials which cause the wind that turn our turbines.
 The wind creates the waves and we capture the kinetic energy using wave energy conversion technologies.
 The sun grows the very energy we need for our own bodies and the decay of all things brought to life by the sun eventually leads to the concentrated energy we extract from the ground as oil.

 This company honours the sun and supports the harnessing of energy in ways that serve people while conserving and protecting this planet.